syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ## Words that Ends with Input Text

-Display the list of suggestions based on ending word.
+Displays the list of suggestions based on ending word.

 {% tabs %}